Gitpod-Samples/.github/CONTRIBUTING.md

 ## Submit a new pull request in the existing repository

-To submit a Pull request
+To submit a pull request
 follow our doc on [Submitting a pull request](https://www.gitpod.io/docs/help/contribute/features-and-patches/submitting-a-pull-request)